Savitzky–Golay filter: Use of orthogonal polynomials

 An alternative to fitting m data points by a simple polynomial in the subsidiary variable, z, is to use orthogonal polynomials.

 where P0, ..., Pk is a set of mutually orthogonal polynomials of degree 0, ..., k.
 Full details on how to obtain expressions for the orthogonal polynomials and the relationship between the coefficients b and a are given by Guest.
 Expressions for the convolution coefficients are easily obtained because the normal equations matrix, JTJ, is a diagonal matrix as the product of any two orthogonal polynomials is zero by virtue of their mutual orthogonality.
-Therefore, each non-zero element of its inverse is simply the reciprocal the corresponding element in the normal equation matrix.
+Therefore, each non-zero element of its inverse is simply the reciprocal of the corresponding element in the normal equation matrix.
 The calculation is further simplified by using recursion to build orthogonal Gram polynomials.
 The whole calculation can be coded in a few lines of PASCAL, a computer language well-adapted for calculations involving recursion.